Arnice123/Stormhacks-Hooray-For-Huawei/README.md

 It seemed like an interesting challenge that would be fun to take on together.

 ## What it does
-Returns a vector of nodes that is in near optimal order for minimizing time.
+Returns a vector of nodes that is in near optimal order for minimizing time while meeting the maximum peak memory constraint.

 ## How we built it
 We used c++ and an advanced heuristic algorithm.